 The Role of Pupils: If any pupil is being bullied or someone who is being bullied is identified, they should report what is happening to someone else.
 If they feel uncertain about taking this step they may want to talk first informally to:

 - Their parents

 - Their teacher, tutor or any other adult in school

 - School Nurse, matron or one of the assistants

 - A senior pupil

-- The head of Pastoral Care

 - The Headteacher, Deputy head

 All of these people will be happy to listen and help.